 - Internally routed cables which both provide protection from the elements and preserves the clean lines fo the bike for an uncluttered look.

 What sort of riding are they for?

-When fitted with narrow, slick tarmac tyres you have a fast and capable road bike that can more than hold its own when out with a group.
-Or, fit some fatter semi-slick or knobbly tyres and you have a fast trail charger or a bike well suited to canal towpaths, fire roads and bridleways.
+When fitted with narrower, slick tarmac tyres you have a fast and capable road bike that can more than hold its own when out riding with a group.
+Or, fit some fatter semi-slick or knobbly tyres and you have a fast trail charger or a bike that’s well suited to canal towpaths, fire roads and bridleways.
 The CGR family encompasses a range of frame materials and below we outline what difference this makes to how they ride.